Liquidators claims and Compensation Order

 Who can seek a Compensation Orders?

-Unlike the public interest concern dealt with by the disqualification regime, a Compensation Order does not seek to prohibit or restrict a Director (although this may be an indirect effect) but instead seeks compensation for the losses caused by the Director’s misconduct provided s/he has been disqualified.
+Unlike the public interest concern dealt with by the disqualification regime, a compensation rrder does not seek to prohibit or restrict a director (although this may be an indirect effect) but instead seeks compensation for the losses caused by the director’s misconduct provided s/he has been disqualified.

 Losses recoverable under a Compensation Order